dev10110/tech-notes/index.md

 This is a simple collection of technical notes I tend to forget, but would prefer not to.

-Also I hope it helps someone in the future.
+I hope it helps someone in the future.

+My personal webiste is at: [dev10110.github.io](dev10110.github.io)